FuzzyBunnys/FusorResearchReading/index.md

 - [Particle in Cell Fundamentals](https://www.particleincell.com/pic-fundamentals/) - - A great introduction to particle in cell simulations for plasmas.
 I was able to purchase the course as a student at a discount for $25.
 I took notes of all the videos and it was a great help for writing my own initial PIC simulation.
 - [Center Manifolds, Normal Forms and Bifurcations](https://www.youtube.com/playlist?list=PLUeHTafWecAVblNx278wBxkIQXw7iJws3) - Dr. Shane Ross - Currently halfway through this series of videos taking notes as I go.

+**Websites**
+- [Lee Lady's Mathematical Website](http://www.math.hawaii.edu/~lee/) - Dr. Lee Lady - A great website that provides a ton of context about learning math.
+In particular his descriptions of how he proved some of his theorems early on, and general commentary about how to teach and learn math is invaluable.
+His essay on "How to do Mathematical Research" is worth reading repeatedly.

 ### Engineering
+**Books**
 - [Debugging]()
 - [Ignition!]()
 - [To Engineer is Human]()